Seravo/docs/_posts/2015-10-12-configure-vagrant-box.md

 Optional: Add `domain` and `ssh_port` to sync with your staging (shadow) instance.

 #### development
-Add new domains under `domains` before first vagrant up to have extra domains.
+Add new domains under `domains` before you run vagrant up to use extra domains.

 See [config-sample.yml](https://github.com/Seravo/wordpress/blob/master/config-sample.yml) for more.